-If you or someone you know is the victim of a sexual assault, the victim has several rights, including:
+If you or someone you know is the victim of a sexual assault, domestic violence, dating violence, and/or stalking, the victim has several rights, including:

 - The right to report the incident to the University Police or local authorities.
 The University will assist victims in notifying either the University or local police.
 Filing a police report does not mean the victim must pursue criminal charges.
-The victim maintains his or her rights throughout the process. - In addition to the campus services listed below, several community service organizations can provide counseling, mental health, and other related services to sexual assault victims.
-Resources and contact information can be found on the Sexual Harassment and Assault Reporting and Education website at http://www.psu.edu/share.
+The victim maintains his or her rights throughout the process. - The right to receive written information about existing counseling health, mental health, victim advocacy, legal assistance, Visa/immigration assistance and student financial aid. - The right to receive written notification about options for available assistance in, and how to request changes to academic, living, transportation, and working situations or protective measures. - In addition to the campus services listed below, several community service organizations can provide counseling, mental health, and other related services to sexual assault victims. - Resources and contact information can be found on the Sexual Harassment and Assault Reporting and Education website at http://titleix.psu.edu/.